KxSystems/embedPy/README.md

 String arg- the Python code to evaluate
 - ``.p.eval"1+1"``

-**NB** As with other Python evaluation functions, .p.eval does not allow side-effects
+**NB** As with other Python evaluation functions, .p.eval does not permit side effects

 ### embedPy API